 The following table shows the public offering price, underwriting discount and proceeds, before expenses, to us.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional Subordinate Voting Shares.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares of our Class 2 common stock.

-We estimate that the total expenses of the offering, excluding underwriting discount, will be approximately \$4.0 million and are payable by us.
+We estimate that the total expenses of the offering, excluding the underwriting discount, will be approximately \$4.0 million and are payable by us.
 We also have agreed to reimburse the underwriters for expense relating to clearance of this offering with the Financial Industry Regulatory Authority, Inc. up to \$30,000.

-Total Without Over- With Over- Per Share Allotment Allotment Public offering price \$ 17.00 \$153,000,000 \$175,950,000 Underwriting discount \$ 1.19 \$ 10,710,000 \$ 12,316,500 Proceeds, before expenses, to us \$ 15.81 \$142,290,000 \$163,633,500
+Total Dor Chara Without Over- With Over- Allotment , ,, , , , , Per Share Allotment Public offering price \$ 17.00 \$153,000,000 \$175,950,000 Underwriting discount \$ 1.19 \$ 10,710,000 \$ 12,316,500 Proceeds, before expenses, to us \$ 15.81 \$142,290,000 \$163,633,500

-The underwriters propose to offer the Subordinate Voting Shares to the public at the public offering price set forth on the cover of this prospectus.
-The underwriters may offer the Subordinate Voting Shares to securities dealers at the public offering price less a concession not in excess of \$0.714 per share.
+The underwriters propose to offer the shares of our Class 2 common stock to the public at the public offering price set forth on the cover of this prospectus.
+The underwriters may offer the shares of our Class 2 common stock to securities dealers at the public offering price less a concession not in excess of \$0.714 per share.
 If all of the shares are not sold at the public offering price, the underwriters may change the offering price and other selling terms.